cecat/camera-volume/README.md

 # To install as a local addon:

-1. Customize *cameravolume.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds (the same feeds you use in Frigate, which will have embedded credentils (so treat this as a secrets file)).
+1. Customize *cameravolume.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
+These will be the same feeds you use in Frigate (if you use Frigate), which may have embedded credentils (so treat this as a secrets file).

 2. Move cameravolume.yaml to /config in Home Assistant